 Lean – A Brief Intro

 Lean philosophy originates from Toyota’s Manufacturing System (TMS) also known as the Toyota Way.
 Because of the huge success, later the concept was implemented by the American automobile manufacturers.
 For many years it was reserved for companies which were involved in manufacturing of goods and products, and only about a decade ago Eric Ries begins series of experiments based on the lean concept.
 In his book “The Lean Startup” Eric gives more rigorous explanation on how these concepts helped him build IMVU – a platform for virtual avatars.
-In its core the idea behind Lean methodology is becoming faster, iterating more frequently and deliver value without wasting time and resources.
+According to different Lean resources, at its core the idea behind Lean methodology is acting faster, iterating more frequently and deliver value without wasting time and resources.
 Lean’s main usage used to be in the manufacturing and now the software development industry but I’m confident that it has its place in Marketing as well.

 What is Lean Marketing About?